 - If you are dehydrated (for example if you have had diarrhoea and sickness very recently).

-- If you suffer from a collagen vascular disease, such as systemic lupus erythematosus (SLE) or scleroderma.
+- If you have collagen vascular disease (diseases of the connective tissues), such as systemic lupus erythematosus (SLE) or scleroderma.

 - If you have cardiomyopathy (cardiac muscle disease) or aortic stenosis (narrowing of the blood vessel from the heart).